 PFEESA in Connecticut Drinking Water

-PFEESA has been detected in water systems serving 6,160 ZIP codes nationwide.
+PFEESA has been tracked across Connecticut drinking water.
 Here is what you need to know about pfeesa in your drinking water and how it may affect your household.

 What Is PFEESA?